michael-nakai/isopod/README.md

 following order:

 1. Genes with one associated transcript are removed (always enabled).
+2. Genes below the gene count threshold are removed.
-2. Genes without sufficient appearances across cells are removed.
+3. Genes without sufficient appearances across cells are removed.
-3. Transcripts with low counts are aggregated into a collapsed isoform.
+4. Transcripts with low counts are aggregated into a collapsed isoform.

 <br>